nafets227/backup/README.md

 ## Environment Parameters #
   - DEBUG: 0 or 1, defaults to 0

+## IMAP
+IMAP Logon name must be the Email including the domain.

 # Future Plans #
 Features planned in the future
   - can backup mysql databases